-Accumulated Time (msec) The accumulated CPU time that the system spent processing the pending system NFS call, expressed in milliseconds.
+Accumulated Time (msec)

+The accumulated CPU time that the system spent processing the pending system NFS call, expressed in milliseconds.

 Sequence Number The sequence number represents the transaction identifier (XID) of an NFS operation.
 It is used to uniquely identify an operation and is used in the RPC call/reply messages.
 This number is provided instead of the operation name because the name of the operation is unknown until it completes.
+Opcode The name of pending operation NFS V4.
 Procname (Pid Tid) The name of the process associated with the thread that made the system NFS call, its process ID, and the thread ID.